Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

     * Patterns of poor communication or little effort for collaboration
     * Disrupt working groups’ effectiveness by lack of collaboration
     * Lack of insight into his or her level of competence
+    * Failure to participate in slack conversations
+    * Attempt to dominate discussion
+    * Failure to active show up to labs sessions

 ### Decisions